The 4 Social Engineering Techniques Your Employees Are Still Falling For

 #3 Surfing social media during work

 The door can be widely opened for cyber criminals when employees choose to browse Facebook, Twitter and other social platforms during work.
-One of the main reasons for this is that many employees are unaware of the potential risks that come from what is, for most of us, a daily activity.
+Social media is the most common ingredient for a social engineering attack, one of the main reasons for this is that many employees are unaware of the potential risks that come from what is, for most of us, a daily activity.
 Add to that the lack of security awareness training focusing on social media use, and you have a recipe for a successful attack.

 The rising trend of mobile workforces has also seen an increase in the use of social platforms on company devices, resulting in a further increase in significant risks to an organisation.